narissa-hajratalli/frontend-project-2/README.md

 #### MVP
 - Create frontend with HTML, CSS, and jQuery
-- Use JQuery and leverage the backend API
+- Use jQuery and leverage the backend API
-- Communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources
 - Cross-browser responsiveness
 - Hamburger menu
 - Dropdown menu containing list of providers (read)